Outreach and communication support

 A Future Manual for Future Models

-On the yearly meeting 2022, one of the creators behind a future modeling manual presented their work.
+On the annual meeting 2022, one of the creators behind a future modeling manual presented their work.
 The manual is a result between two artists and modelers to explore linkages between Integrated Assessment Models (IAMs) and art and design practices, and to propose an artistic contribution to the world of IAMs.
 This manual is the final result.
 Hopefully, it can provide modelers with some new inspiration in their work:

 Do you have questions regarding press and media relations?
 Contact CEC communication manager Anna Maria Erling who will guide you: